 Let's cover this one by one.

-- Launch Ubuntu 18.04 command line.
-Do read my previous blog to better understand Ubuntu command line in WSL
+- Launch Ubuntu 18.04 command line terminal (we can also referred to this as WSL terminal).
+Do read my previous blog to get you started with the WSL ecosystem.

 - Run this command: